yyklee/Location-Suggestion-Airbnb-Hosts/README.md

 # Airbnb in Seattle

-This project is a part of the Udacity Data Science.

 ## Project Objective
 The purpose of this project is to practice analyzing real world data, and get data-driven insights about short term rental business with data provided by [Airbnb Inside](https://www.kaggle.com/datasets/airbnb/seattle?datasetId=393&sortBy=voteCount).